marklogic/marklogic-kubernetes/README.md

 description: "This high priority class should be used for MarkLogic pods only."
 ```

-2. Set priorityClassName parameter in the values.yaml file or using the --set flag while installing the chart.
+2. Set priorityClassName in the values.yaml file or using the --set flag while installing the chart.
 The value of priorityClassName should be set to one of the added PriorityClassName.

 ## Notice